ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-auth-scheme.md

 from that issuer, or already has a valid token available, it presents the token to the origin ({{redemption}}).

+Unlike many authentication schemes in which a client will present the same credentials across multiple requests, tokens used with the "PrivateToken" scheme are generally single-use credentials, and are not reused.
+Specific token issuance protocols MAY define behavior that allows token reuse, however.
+In deployment scenarios where origins send token challenges to request tokens, origins ought to expect at most one request containing a token from the client in reaction to a particular challenge.

 ## Token Challenge {#challenge}

 Origins send a token challenge to clients in an "WWW-Authenticate" header field with